... offer friendship, support and encouragement for you.

 Next Monthly Meeting

-Meetings of the First Wednesday group take place at the LGBT Foundation from 3.30pm to 6.15pm on the first Wednesday of each month.
-From 2017, the monthly meetings will alternate between Full Meetings and Drop-In sessions - see Home page for full details.
+Meetings of the First Wednesday group take place at the LGBT Foundation from 3.00pm to 6.30pm on the first Wednesday of each month.
+The monthly meetings alternate between Presentation Meetings and Drop-In sessions - see Home page for full details.

 The LGBT Foundation is located within the Gay Village in Manchester city centre at Number 5, Richmond Street, Manchester M1 3HF.
 There is a map towards the bottom of this page on their website.